Samuel Edney: 2014 Sochi Olympics

 In 2014, Edney was part of the team that placed fourth in the team relay at the Sochi Winter Olympics.
-In late 2017, the Russian team that placed seconded was stripped of its medals due to the doping scandal.
-This temporarily promoted the Canadian team's finish to Bronze.
+In late 2017, the Russian team that placed second was stripped of their medals due to a doping scandal.
+This temporarily promoted the Canadian team's finish to bronze.
 In early 2018, the IOC's decision to strip the Russians of their medals was overturned, thus placing the Canadian team back in fourth place.

 Later in 2014, Edney would place first male singles at the World Cup, securing Canada's first World Cup win.
-In 2015, he would win another Bronze at the World Championships.
+In 2015, he would win another bronze at the World Championships.

 2018 Pyeongchang Olympics

 In Pyeongchang, Sam contended for a medal, but ended up sixth, the best ever Men's Singles Olympic showing for Canada.
-He was less than a tenth of a second outside of a medal, a few days later however, he along with teammates Alex Gough, Tristan Walker, and Justin Snith took home silver in the Team relay.
+He was less than a tenth of a second outside of a medal.
+A few days later however, he along with teammates Alex Gough, Tristan Walker, and Justin Snith took home silver in the Team relay.